 You can go to the Lucy Clay Tools website to buy any of the Lucy Tools.
 You’ll choose USA or EU (Canadian customers can choose the USA option).
 The LC Machine ships directly to you from the Czech Republic and you will usually receive your order in 2-4 days.
 Trackable shipping methods are used, and it’s great fun checking online to see progress of your package through the international shipping system!

 Don’t miss the summary that ties up this series of articles and gives my recommendations for what is the best pasta machine to buy for various scenarios.
-Then…oh my goodness…I get to dive into the studio and play with my clay!
-I am eager to begin work on a new tutorial.
-Oh clay, how I have missed you!

 Disclaimer: Many thanks to Jiri Strunc and the team at Lucy Clay Tools for providing me with the Mammoth LC Machine and for answering my many questions.
 As with all of my reviews, my opinions are always my own, regardless of where the products come from.
 It’s my goal to be as honest, informative, and helpful as possible!